COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Despite warnings to women in lay publications that underarm deodorants and antiperspirants cause breast cancer, there is no evidence to support these concerns.
 A study based on interviews with 813 women who had breast cancer and 793 controls found no association between the risk of breast cancer and the use of antiperspirants, the use of deodorants, or the use of blade razors before these products were applied.
 In contrast, a study of 437 breast cancer survivors found that women who used antiperspirants/deodorants and shaved their underarms more frequently had cancer diagnosed at a significantly younger age.
 It is likely that this finding could be explained by differences in endogenous hormones rather than shaving and antiperspirant/deodorant use.
 Early menarche and increased body hair are both associated with increased levels of endogenous hormones, known to be risk factors for breast cancer.

-Two well-conducted meta-analyses of RCTs and RCTs plus observational studies found no evidence that statin use either increases or decreases the risk of breast cancer.
+Two well-conducted meta-analyses of randomized controlled trials (RCTs) and RCTs plus observational studies found no evidence that statin use either increases or decreases the risk of breast cancer.

 Based on evidence from animal studies, the World Health Organization's International Agency for Research on Cancer (IARC) classified shift work that involves circadian disruption as a probable breast carcinogen.
 In 2013, a meta-analysis of 15 epidemiologic studies found only weak evidence of an increased incidence of breast cancer among women who had ever worked night shifts.
 In 2016, the results from three recent prospective studies from the United Kingdom, involving nearly 800,000 women, were combined with results from seven other prospective studies and showed no evidence of any association between breast cancer incidence and night shift work.
 In particular, the confidence intervals for the incidence rate ratios were narrow, even for 20 years or more of night shift work (rate ratio, 1.01; 95% CI, 0.93–1.10).
 These results exclude a moderate association of breast cancer incidence with long duration of night shift work.